-Financial Instruments Toolbox™ software computes prices and sensitivities of interest-rate contingent claims based on several methods of modeling changes in interest rates over time:
+Financial Instruments Toolbox™ computes prices and sensitivities of interest-rate contingent claims based on several methods of modeling changes in interest rates over time:

 The interest-rate term structure